 The plaintiff obtained a preliminary attachment, presenting for that purpose a document in which it appears that a debt exists in his favor from the defendants.
 In the complaint filed later in accordance with article 1393 of the Law of Civil Procedure he did not seek to collect the debt but prayed for the rescission of the contract of sale from which the debt had arisen.
 The court below dissolved the preliminary attachment.
 The question which must be resolved is the following: What is the nature of the complaint which must be filed in conformity with the said article 1393?
 We are of the opinion that it should be a complaint for the collection of the debt and not one for the rescission of the contract.
 The article which confers upon the Courts of First Instance the authority to order preliminary attachments says that this may be done when it is sought to secure the payment of a debt.
 (Art.
 1379.)
-Justices of the time of filing a complaint in which the payment of a debt is sought.
-The same article which confers upon a debt.
+Justices of the peace, according to the same article, can order a preliminary attachment if requested at the time of filing a complaint in which the payment of a debt is sought.
+The same article which confers such authority apparently limits its exercise to actions dealing with the collection of a debt.